Description

 - discuss the role of the sustainable development goals to address major global health challenges;

-- describe the impact of the COVID-19 pandemic, globalisation and climate change on health outcomes;
+- describe the impact of migration, globalisation and climate change on health outcomes;

 Study load